John Tabinaman: As Vice President

 Tabinaman was a member of the regional House of Representatives for Mahari constituency, elected in 2005 with 42.9 percent of the vote in a five-way race.
 Tabinaman was sworn in as Vice President of Bougainville on 15 May 2007 and also held the ministerial portfolios for Public Service, Planning and Implementation, and Peace and Autonomy.
 He succeeded Joseph Watawi, who was demoted after an incident of public drunkenness at Amun village caused a major scandal.

 As Acting President

 Following the death of Bougainville President Joseph Kabui on 7 June 2008, Tabinaman took over as Acting President until a new election was held.
 Tabinaman said that the existing procedure of holding a new popular election would probably be followed, while also noting the possibility of a constitutional amendment that would instead allow Parliament to elect one of its members as president.
 Planning for a new popular election subsequently began; it was held in December 2008, with James Tanis emerging as the winner.

+As minister

+In June 2015 he was announced as Minister for Lands, Physical Planning, Environment and Conservation in the cabinet of President John Momis.
+He stayed In this role until at least 2020 under Momis.

+Death

+He died on 7 November 2021 at Buka General Hospital in Bougainville after a short illness.
+He was the only MP to win in all four polls in Bougainville's history.
+A by-election was held in Mahari constituency, which was won by Carol Poli, bringing the number of women in the Bougainville House of Representatives to five.